 One ride, “Canyon Blaster” is a double corkscrew rollercoaster that hits speeds of 55 mph.

 “Inverter” does just that, inverts riders at the top of its circular rotation.

-While Adventure dome is stocked with rides for all ages, there are certainly things to do for older thrill-seekers.
+While Adventuredome is stocked with rides for all ages, there are a solid amount of things to do for older thrill-seekers.
 Circus Circus is the place to be for those looking for rollercoasters in Las Vegas.